How Long Do You Smoke Hamburgers?

 How to Make Smoked Hamburgers

-Set your grill to smoke (~150 degrees), and let your burgers smoke for about one hour, or until the internal temperature is 125 degrees.
+Set your grill to smoke at 180 degrees using indirect heat.
+Let your burgers smoke for about one hour, or until the internal temperature is 125 degrees.

 Know Your Internal Meat Temps People!

-When the burgers have been smoking for an hour, pull them off the smoker.
-Turn the heat up to high (400+ degrees).
+When the burgers have been smoking for an hour, pull them off the smoker and adjust the heat on your smoker to 450+ degrees.
 When the smoker is up to temp, put the burgers back in.
 Let them cook for two to three minutes per side to give them that good sear on the outside.

-I like to cook my smoked burgers to medium rare (135 degrees), but my wife likes medium (145 degrees), so again, use your instant-read thermometer to make sure you get it right!
+I like to cook my smoked burgers to medium (140 degrees), but the USDA recommends cooking ground beef to 165 degrees.
+Use your instant-read thermometer to make sure you get it right!
 I’ve pulled my burgers too early before, and my wife was not pleased!!

 If you’re adding cheese, throw the slices on after the first flip.